Grebell/Grebell/README.md

-- 👋 Hi, I’m @Grebell
+- 👋 Hi, I’m Grebell
-- 👀 I’m interested in ...
+- 👀 I’m interested in all of it
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Forensics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Anything
-- 📫 How to reach me ...
+- 📫 How to reach me Wr.billings02@gmail.com

 <!---
 Grebell/Grebell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.